cloudfoundry/stratos/deploy/cloud-foundry/README.md

 ## Deployment Steps

-The quickest way to install Stratos UI is to deploy it as a Cloud Foundry application.
+The quickest way to install Stratos is to deploy it as a Cloud Foundry application.
 To do so, clone the `stratos` repository, cd into the newly cloned repository and push to Cloud Foundry.
 This can be done with:

 ```
 git clone https://github.com/cloudfoundry-incubator/stratos